mongator/factory/doc/03_embedded_and_reference_generators.md

 The mongoId is assigned

 #### array
-If the provided value is an array, a new document created with this configuration will be asigned.
+If the provided value is an array, a new document created with this configuration will be assigned.

 ```php
 array(